Gokulnaath07/Geosyncra_Backend/README.md

 there is a server mentioned in the image controller change that accordig to the frontend if the live server has some other port use that
+Right now the the webiste is not live.